RandomSearch18/a-level-project/docs/readme.md

 ### Essential features

 Based on my own ideas, initial stakeholder interviews, and research of similar programs, I have produced a list of essential features which will provide the most value to my program's users.
+This list also functions as a list of user requirements. <!-- TODO: WILL IT?!?!?!?! -->

 These features are split by features that will need to be implemented on the frontend and the backend.
 They are listed in order of priority, and designated codes starting from `B1` (most important backend feature) and `F1` (most important frontend feature).
 This codes will make the essential features easy to reference later on in the project.